-Graduating from Faculty of Textile Design in Zagreb and, with a strong background in philology, designer Matija Čop is focused on understanding the language of fashion.
-His conceptual work is bringing new perspectives to fashion that encompasses the use of materials as woven polyester and vinyl acetates and technologies as laser cutting.
+Graduating from Faculty of Textile Design in Zagreb with a strong background in philology, designer Matija Čop is focused on understanding the language of fashion.
+His conceptual works bring new perspectives to fashion and are distinguished by his use of woven polyester, vinyl acetates and laser cutting technologies.

 Words by Lula Criado (Twitter @Lula_ClotMag)